 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use Oxbryta for a condition for which it was not prescribed.
 Do not give Oxbryta to other people, even if they have the same symptoms that you have.
 It may harm them.
 You can ask your healthcare provider or pharmacist for information about Oxbryta that is written for health professionals.

 Inactive Ingredients: colloidal silicon dioxide, croscarmellose sodium, magnesium stearate, microcrystalline cellulose, and sodium lauryl sulfate.
 The film coating contains: polyethylene glycol 3350, polyvinyl alcohol, talc, titanium dioxide, and yellow iron oxide.

 Manufactured for: Global Blood Therapeutics, Inc. South San Francisco, CA 94080, USA.

-Oxbryta is a trademark of Global Blood Therapeutics, Inc.
+Oxbryta is a registered trademark of Global Blood Therapeutics, Inc.